research-iobserve/cocome-selenium-workloads/README.md

 Thereby, every task implements the implements the Java (Bi-)Consumer Interface and can be reused.
 New user and system tasks ( like creating a new session) can easily be implemented.
 The workloads contain these tasks and are designed to represent one complete run of the defined user actions.
-Each new workload has to be entered in the [WorkloadRegistry](https://github.com/research-iobserve/cocome-selenium-workloads/blob/master/src/main/java/org/iobserve/selenium/workloads/registry/WorkloadRegistry.java) to be able to be used!
+Each new workload has to be put in the [WorkloadRegistry](https://github.com/research-iobserve/cocome-selenium-workloads/blob/master/src/main/java/org/iobserve/selenium/workloads/registry/WorkloadRegistry.java) to be able to be used!
 Multiple workloads can be called at the application start.

+## WorkloadConfiguration
+Each Workload is executed with a certain configuartion.
+In most cases, the configuration is build from the (default) parameters and set for each application call.
+For special cases, like for static websites, the configuration can be manually set in the implementation of the workload.
+Preset configurations can currently not be overwritten by the parameters.